 Lesson #1: Find Your Channel and Double Down

+After chatting with heads of leading companies, one strategy, in particular, became crystal clear: you should focus on the inbound marketing tactics that work for your company – and ditch the ones that don’t – to help you land more sales.
 Of course, the more you know about your audience – including the kinds of content they find valuable and how they like to consume it – the easier this will be.

 “Pursuing different channels was difficult for us because we didn’t have enough data to know exactly what we were going after,” Joshua Bingaman, the founder of HELM Boots, told us via email.